faustinoloeza/the-road-to-learn-react/manuscript/chapter1.md

 export default App;
 ~~~~~~~~

-Don't let yourself get confused by the import/export statements and class declaration.
-These features are already JavaScript ES6.
-We will revisit those in a later chapter.
+No te dejes confundir por las declaraciones de import/export y declaracion de clases.
+Estas características ya son JavaScript ES6.
+Volveremos a verlas en un capítulo posterior.

-In the file you have an **ES6 class component** with the name App.
+En el archivo tienes un ** componente ES6 class ** con el nombre App.
 It is a component declaration.
 Basically after you have declared a component, you can use it as element everywhere in your application.
 It will produce an **instance** of your **component** or in other words: the component gets instantiated.

 The **element** it returns is specified in the `render()` method.
 Elements are what components are made of.
 It is useful to understand the differences between component, instance and element.